ocaml/dune/doc/cross-compilation.rst

 .. _cross-compilation:

 *****************
-Cross compilation
+Cross-Compilation
 *****************

-Dune allows for cross compilation by defining build contexts with multiple targets.
-Targets are specified by adding a ``targets`` field to the definition of a build context.
+Dune allows for cross-compilation by defining build contexts with multiple targets.
+Targets are specified by adding a ``targets`` field to the build context definition.

 ``targets`` takes a list of target name.
 It can be either:

-- ``native`` which means using the native tools that can build binaries that run on the machine doing the build
+- ``native``, the native tools that can build binaries to run on the machine doing the build

 - the name of an alternative toolchain

 Note that at the moment, there is no official support for cross-compilation in OCaml.
-Dune supports the opam-cross-x repositories from the `ocaml-cross organization on GitHub
+Dune supports the ``opam-cross-x`` repositories from the `OCaml-cross organization on GitHub
 <https://github.com/ocaml-cross/>`_, such as:

 - `opam-cross-windows <https://github.com/ocaml-cross/opam-cross-windows>`_